 The act put forward several mechanisms to deal with the environmental degradation and marine pollution in Bangladesh's coastal region and High Sea.
-It affirmed the necessity protecting the environment and marine ecosystem from pollution to "promote of sustainable economic and development". lt also contains provision the Bangladesh for Government to "formulate a national plan for the protection of marine environment".
+It affirmed the necessity of protecting the environment and marine ecosystem from pollution to "promote of sustainable economic and social development".
+It also contains a provision for the Bangladesh Government to "formulate a national plan for the protection of marine environment".
 The act directs the Bangladesh Government to establish cooperation mechanisms with other littoral states to address the problems of cross-boundary marine pollution.